UK student visa fraud exposed by the BBC.

 In light of the investigation, the Home Office has suspended English language tests set by the ETS until further notice.

-Each year, around 100,000 non-EU students obtain an extension to their UK student visa and a fruther 200,000 obtain their first UK student visa from abroad.
+Each year, around 100,000 non-EU students obtain an extension to their UK visa and a further 200,000 obtain their first UK visa as a student from abroad.
 These latest revelations are likely to have a negative impact on the UK student visa route and ensure a tightening of the existing requirements.

 If you are planning on making a student UK visa application then please do not hesitate to contact one of our UK visa experts today discuss your requirements.